Computer-Programming-B/AlienPygame/README.md

 ![](ForkButton.PNG)
 3. If you are working on your PC or Mac, go to the [same replit](https://replit.com/@MrSimonLowell/AlienPygameBase), click the three vertical dots, and choose *Download as zip*
 ![](DownloadAsZip.PNG)
 Extract the downloaded folder to the folder where you store your other Python programs.
-Open `main.py` from the extracted folder in IDLE.
-You should now be able to run the program.
+Open `main.py` from the extracted folder in Mu or IDLE.
 4. Run the program.
 You should see the following output:
 ![](StartProgram.gif)
 5. Now we'll make the alien do something when we click on it.
 Add the following function to your program